-Note: Before heading out, please ensure you check each pumpkin patch’s website or Facebook page for their requirements and restrictions.
+Note: Before heading out, please ensure you check each pumpkin patch’s website or Facebook page for unexpected closures or hour changes.

 Hours: Open until Oct.
 31; hours are 9 a.m. to 7 p.m.
 Monday through Friday, 9 a.m. to 5 p.m. on Saturday, and 10 a.m. to 5 p.m. on Sunday.

 Admission: $6 per person, Monday through Friday; $8 per person, Saturday and Sunday; 2 and younger are FREE

 Highlight: This is first and foremost a produce farm.
 In addition to a variety of pumpkins, Wenninghoff sells fall decor like hay bales and corn stalks.
 The north-central Omaha pumpkin patch encourages everyone to become a kid again and get a little dirty playing on a combine slide and a corn play area, as well as playing tug of war and painting a pumpkin.

 Where: 11001 S. 48th St., Papillion, Neb.
 (12 miles from Omaha)